 Conducting focused and comprehensive energy reviews are pivotal initiatives within our operational framework.
 The primary objective is to meticulously identify areas for improvement and efficiency enhancement within our manufacturing sites.
 By delving into detailed assessments, we aim to pinpoint specific opportunities that can contribute to a more resource-efficient operational model.
-Once identified, these improvement opportunities seamlessly transition from conceptualization implementation, ensuring to active our commitment to energy optimization is acknowledged and translated into tangible actions on the ground.
+Once identified, these improvement opportunities seamlessly transition from conceptualization implementation, to active ensuring that our commitment to energy optimization is acknowledged and translated into tangible actions on the ground.